web3swift-team/web3swift/Documentation/web3swift 2.0 Migration Guide.md

 - **Removed "Result" framework:** usage of "Result" framework was removed due to large amount if name conflicts, now functions throw instead of returning "Result" wrapper.

 ---

+## Follow naming convention

+Now you have to do "import Web3swift" (capitalization!) instead of "import web3swift" to follow naming convention.

+## New pods

+Now EthereumAddress and Ethereum ABI are separate projects.
+Use "import EthereumAddress" and "import Ethereum ABI" everywhere you use them.

 ## Breaking API Changes